Editor’s note: this post originally ran in July of 2018 and has been updated.

 Here’s 7 pieces of technology designed to increase your much-needed shuteye, and have you waking up feeling fresh as a damn daisy.

-image by marie claire
+featured image by urban outfittersimage by marie claire

 The relentless cycle of insomnia and sleep-depravation is frustrating, anxiety-provoking, and may the most detrimental thing to our overall health and cognitive functioning.